 Gargoyle geckos and crested geckos are frequently said to have near-identical care requirements, but one interesting difference I have noticed with gargs is that they seem to benefit more from a basking spot.
 This is difficult to pull off in young animals in small enclosures, but adults should be able to handle the warmth from a ~60 watt incandescent bulb with minimal issue for the rest of the terrarium.

-The basking temperature should NEVER be higher than 84°F (29°C).
-To make sure you don’t accidentally cook your gecko, experiment with terrarium temps before bringing it home.
+The basking temperature should NEVER be higher than 84°F (29°C), and the terrarium should NEVER get cooler than 65°F (18°C).
+To make sure you don’t accidentally cook (or freeze) your gecko, experiment with terrarium temps before bringing it home.

 Keep tabs on your temperature gradient with a quality digital temp gun like the Etekcity Lasergrip 774.
 Just point the laser where you want it, and boom, instant temperature readings.
 Avoid ribbon/stick thermometers or gauge-type thermometers — they’re cheap, but they also don’t work.
 At all.

 Gargoyle geckos tolerate slightly lower humidity levels than crested geckos — roughly 50-70% on average.
 This can be well maintained with daily misting and a moisture-retentive substrate.
 Make sure to let it dry to 50% before misting again, as constant moisture encourages mold and mildew growth, subsequently making your gecko sick.